NCIP/cadsr-cgmdr/README.md

 cgMDR has tools enabling semantic annotation from its own metadata repository but also can resolve metadata and terminologies from remote metadata resources such as the caDSR and EVS.

+The caDSR cgMDR is developed in Java and requires Apache Ant for building.

 The caDSR cgMDR is distributed under the BSD 3-Clause License.
 Please see the NOTICE and LICENSE files for details.